containers/podman-desktop/website/docs/podman/accessing-podman-from-another-wsl-instance.md

    <summary>
    On a custom Podman Machine, the remote Podman Machine destination might be different.

+Two parameters can change:

+- The machine name might differ from `podman-machine-default`.
+- The socket name is different when the Podman machine has root privileges disabled (rootless mode).

    Find your Podman Machine name and connection path:
    </summary>
    <div>